Updated on by Hayley Brown

-- Create new customers from landing page leads and follow up with ‘welcome’ email campaign
+- Create new customers from landing page leads and follow up with a ‘welcome’ email campaign

-- Add new sales leads to email marketing list and audience segments
+- Add new sales leads to the email marketing list and audience segments

 - Create new CRM entries when new contracts have been signed by leads